jacksonkasi1/ImagePro-Export/plugin/README.md

 ## Donate

-If you like my work and would like to support my dream of buying a Mac laptop, please consider donating via [Ko-fi](https://ko-fi.com/jacksonkasi).
-Your support is greatly appreciated!
+If you like my work and would like to support me, please consider donating via [Ko-fi](https://ko-fi.com/jacksonkasi).
+Your support is greatly appreciated!😊

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/jacksonkasi)